Writing and editing with digital tools

 I’m sure you want me to cut to the chase immediately and tell you what performed best.

 It depends on what you call best.
-Grammarly, the one that performed best picked up on 17 errors but flagged several that weren't.
+Grammarly, the one that seemed to perform best picked up on 17 errors but flagged several that weren't.
+I also tested PerfectIt, StyleWriter, WhiteSmoke, Hemingway, ProWritingAid, and Editor' s Toolkit Plus.